vahidalvandi/v2ray-docker-compose/README.md

 # V2Ray Docker Compose

-This repository contains sample Docker Compose files to run the V2Ray upstream, bridge, and CDN-ready servers.
+This repository introduces two V2Ray-based solutions to bypass censorship in highly restricted networks without direct access to an upstream server (a server with access to free Internet).
+Both solutions rely on a bridge (relay) server/service accessible from clients and able to connect to an upstream server.

 ## Documentation

-### Solutions to ByPass Internet Censorship
+### Solutions

 #### Bridge Server

 This solution needs these two servers:

-* Upstream Server: A server that has free access to the Internet.
+* Upstream Server: A server that has access to the free Internet.
 * Bridge Server: A server that is available to clients and has access to the upstream server.

 ```